Finding grants is on the mind of most every fundraiser.

 Evaluate each foundation to see if they give grants for operating expenses, salaries, equipment, capital or capacity building.
 Some will give only toward programs but not salaries.
 Others will give unrestricted money.
 The deeper your research, the more you can uncover exactly what you’re looking for.

 If the foundation you’re considering doesn’t provide the type of funding you’re looking for, move on.

 4. How much do they give?

-It’s not hard to figure out how much a foundation is likely to give your nonprofit.
+It’s not hard to figure out how much a foundation is likely to give to your nonprofit.

-Again, look closely at its 990s.
-What is the range of grants?
+Take a look at the foundation’s 990.
+What is the range of grants they gave for the year reported?
 If you are a first-time applicant, choose an amount lower on the range.
 The largest grants often go to previous grantees and those that have established relationships with the foundation.

 5. When do they give?

-A personal contact can be the single biggest factor in whether a grant is awarded, denied, or at least seriously considered.
+As you’re finding grants, remember that a personal contact can be the single biggest factor in whether you get a grant or not.

 Always ask your nonprofit’s Board members and key donors if they know someone connected with your grant prospects.
 Because they just might.

-You’ll be on your way to filling your grant pipeline!
+You’ll be on your way to getting more grants in no time!